dtzxporter/DTZxPorterLanding/_tools/serrat.md

 > **NOTICE:** You should select all `_patchX` .resource files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
+- 1.03 - Fix for a small handfull of models.
 - 1.02 - Support for vegetation models.
 - 1.01 - Support for animations.
 Support for hair.
 - 1.00 - Initial Release (BETA).